 Review summary: Sony RX100 vs Fujifilm X30

-Reasons to prefer the Sony Cyber-shot DSC-RX100:
+Arguments in favor of the Sony Cyber-shot DSC-RX100:

 - More detail: Offers more megapixels (20 vs 12MP) with a 32% higher linear resolution.